Alfresco/alfresco-docker-base-tomcat/README.md

 with `--read-only` set, without any loss of functionality providing the various directories tomcat writes to are volumes.

-With the supplied tomcat congiuration, the following should all be mounted on volumes:
+With the supplied tomcat configuration, the following should all be mounted on volumes:

 * `/usr/local/tomcat/logs`
 * `/usr/local/tomcat/work`